warbacon/zunder-zsh/README.md

 without having to learn new things, just run the script and you are ready to go.
 Here there are no unnecessary things and everything works fast.

-**However**, if you are a more advanced user, you may need to extend zunder-zsh more than usual, thus making the configuration more complicated than if you weren't using zunder-zsh.
-If this happens to you, I recommend that you create your own configuration, either by forking this project or creating it from scratch.

 ### Zunder-zsh vs Oh My Zsh

 Oh My Zsh is a framework, **zunder-zsh isn't**.
 This means that while Oh My Zsh